GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 subsequent analysis revealed signs of overfitting - training loss diverged from validation loss at Epoch 9, indicating inflated performance.
-Seven development phases were implemented to address this, progressively improving model reliability from a regularized 96.5% honest baseline (Phase 1) through to a YOLOv8 object detection architecture achieving 95.5% mAP50 (Phase 5).
+Seven development phases were implemented to address this, progressively improving model reliability from a regularized 96.5% honest baseline (Phase 1)through to a corrected YOLOv8 object detection architecture achieving 95.3% mAP50 and 89.1% inference accuracy (Phase 6).
+Phase 7 targeted augmentation confirmed that hue-shift simulation is insufficient for IR laser improvement, with Phase 6 remaining the best performing model.

 **Observation:** Across all phases, the model demonstrated consistent improvement in diagonal density on the confusion matrix.
-The final YOLOv8 architecture effectively detects UV laser spots and classifies moisture levels in a single forward pass, producing perfect results across five of seven datasets and confirming the object detection approach as the architecturally correct solution for this task.
+The final Phase 6 YOLOv8 architecture effectively detects UV laser spots and classifies moisture levels in a single forward pass, producing perfect results across five of seven datasets and confirming the object detection approach as the architecturally correct solution for this task.
+Phase 7 experimentation further confirmed that performance limitations in the remaining two datasets are rooted in fundamental capture environment inconsistency and soil disturbance physics rather than model architecture or augmentation strategy.

 ## 📊 Training Performance & Convergence